pypy/pypy.org/posts/2024/07/toy-knownbits.md

 wanted to at least mention the terms.
-I found [Martin Kellogg](https://web.njit.edu/~mjk76/)'s [slides](https://web.njit.edu/~mjk76/teaching/cs684-sp24/assets/lecture-12.pdf#34) to be quite an approachable introducion to the Galois connection and who to show soundness.
+I found [Martin Kellogg](https://web.njit.edu/~mjk76/)'s [slides](https://web.njit.edu/~mjk76/teaching/cs684-sp24/assets/lecture-12.pdf#34) to be quite an approachable introduction to the Galois connection and who to show soundness.

 ## Implementing Binary Transfer Functions